ut-issl/c2a-aobc/README.md

 - Users can refer to the `c2a-aobc/Examples` directory to make a directory construction of `c2a-aobc-project-name`.
   - **NOTE** Please change all words `example, EXAMPLE, or Example` in the files in this directory to suit your project name.
   ```
-  - src-aobc (git submodule of c2a-aobc with rename)
+  - src_aobc (git submodule of c2a-aobc with rename)
     - We recommend to use a released version of c2a-aobc.
   - Build setting files
     - CMake files, Visual Studio files, and others